adamwwilkinson/Obsidian-Vault/Electronic Materials and Devices/The PN Junction.md

 In between these two extremes, $E_I(x) = E_i + e\phi(x)$

-In the *neutral* N-region, the electrons have zero potential energy and hence the electro-chemical potential is purely the chemical potential, and is e
+In the *neutral* N-region, the electrons have zero potential energy and hence the electro-chemical potential is purely the chemical potential, and is equal to the Fermi energy for electreo